 3. Interference with other systems — condensate discharge drains are not permitted to enter into overflow pans, or drains for other systems.

-Following the code, allows pipes to dischsrge with lower tendency for backup and destruction from flooding caused by backups.
+Following the code allows pipes to discharge with lower tendency for backup and destruction from flooding caused by backups.